-Employers and recruiters ask applicants to take pre-employment assessment tests during the interview process to identify candidates who have the highest potential and filter out those who are not qualified for the role.
+With an increased focus on making the hiring process data-driven, recruiters and employers ask potential candidates to take pre-employment assessment tests as part of the interview process to identify candidates who have the highest potential and filter out those who are not qualified for the role.

-Pre-employment tests are used for pre-screening job applicants for employment and can include testing of cognitive abilities, knowledge, work skills, physical and motor abilities, personality, emotional intelligence, language proficiency, and even integrity.
-Companies use testing to find the candidates most likely to succeed in the open positions and to screen out those who are unqualified.
+Pre-employment tests are used for pre-screening job applicants for employment and can include testing of technical skills, cognitive abilities, specific knowledge, physical and motor abilities, personality, emotional intelligence, language proficiency, and even integrity.

 Here are the main types of pre-employment assessment tests that companies use: